vignettes/articles/lab_02_intro_to_R.Rmd

 ,

-google is your best friend (even the most experienced R
+Google is your best friend (even the most experienced R

-users use google on a daily basis, myself included).
+users use Google on a daily basis, myself included).
 The key to finding

-answers on google is asking the right questions.
+answers on Google is asking the right questions.
 Please refer to these

 links for advice on formulating R